Continuing Care Retirement Community NJ

-Continuing Care Retirement Communities (CCRC) combine independent living with access to on-site health-care services for later life, including assisted living, memory care, and long-term care.
+As a Continuing Care Retirement Communities (CCRC) also known as a Life Plan community, The Vista helps maximize independence by keeping residents healthy and in their homes as long as possible while providing options for the road ahead.
+The Vista campus, located in beautiful Wyckoff, New Jersey, combines independent living with access to extensive on-site health-care services for later life, including assisted living, memory care, and long-term nursing care.
 Depending on the specific financial agreement, some or all of these services may be guaranteed with an initial deposit and stable monthly fee, providing predictable medical costs for continuing care residents.

 For thousands of older adults, CCRCs are a compelling option.
 More than 750,000 older adults live in CCRCs, according to the American Association of Homes and Services for the Aging.
-Life Care communities provide the most extensive coverage, but they’re not the only type of CCRC agreement.
-The Vista offers several contract types including Life Care and Fee for Service.
+While these communities are similar in offering the full continuum of supportive services, their financial agreements that dictate how future care is paid for can vary greatly.
+Continuing Care Retirement Communities that offer a Life Care contract provide the most extensive coverage, but they’re not the only type of CCRC agreement.
+At The Vista, we offer a choice of contracts to fit each person’s personal and financial preferences, including Life Care and Fee-For-Service.